mhareendra/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+[//]: # (Image References)

+[image1]: ./images/car_1.PNG "Explore Training data"
+[image2]: ./images/changing_lanes_1.PNG "Explore Validation data"
+[image3]: ./images/car_2.PNG "Explore Training data"

+## Rubric Points

+### Valid Trajectories

+#### The car is able to drive at least 4.32 miles without incident

+The car drove for more than 4.32 miles while meeting all the requirements

+![alt text][image1]

+![alt text][image3]

+#### The car drives according to the speed limit.

+The car does not drive faster than the speed limit and also does not drive very slow

+#### Max Acceleration and Jerk are not Exceeded.

+The car obeys these rules and no related messages are observed.

+#### Car does not have collisions.

+No collisions occur

+#### The car stays in its lane, except for the time between changing lanes.

+The car switches lanes (if safe and possible) when there is a car ahead in the same lane

+#### The car is able to change lanes

+When a lane change is required, the adjacent lanes are checked to make sure that no collisions will occur.
+In the below image, the left lane has a blocking car and so our car changes to the right lane.

+![alt text][image2]

+#### Reflection

+All of the code changes required to drive the car are contained in the h.onMessage() function in main.cpp.

+The process of generating the trajectory points for the car starts with analyzing the environment (also in Frenet coordinates).
+Mainly, the presence of traffic anywhere near our car is detected.
+A car that is closer than 30 metres qualifies as a potential problem and the code also detects whether it is in the same lane or in the adjacent lanes.

+If the code detects a car in the same lane ahead of our car, we need to slow down and think about changing lanes to proceed forward faster.
+The acceleration of the car is reduced by 0.224 to slow it down without jerks.
+Before changing lanes, we make sure that there are no blocking/dangerous cars in the target lane.

+To decide the trajectory of the car, the last two points of the previous trajectory and 3 far away points are used to initialize a spline computation.
+The points are transformed to local car co-ordinates to simplify the calculations involved.
+Remaining points from the previous trajectory are used along with spline computed points to genrate the final trajectory of the car (after transforming to the correct coordinate system).

+## Original ReadMe

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).